fsprojects/FSharp.Data.GraphQL/README.md

 let executor = Executor(schema, middleware)
 ```

 A simple example of a practical middleware can be one that measures the time needed to plan a query.
 The results of which get returned as part of the `Metadata` of the planning context.
 The `Metadata` object is a `Map<string, obj>` implementation that acts like a bag of information to be passed through each phase, until it is returned inside the `GQLResponse` object.
-You can use it to thread custom information through middlewares:
+You can use it to thread custom information through middleware:

 ```fsharp
 let planningMiddleware (ctx : PlanningContext) (next : PlanningContext -> ExecutionPlan) =